socketry/async-service/context/best-practices.md

 ## Application Structure

-If you are creating an application that runs services, you should define a top level `services.rb` file:
+If you are creating an application that runs services, you should define a top level `services.rb` file that includes all your service configurations.
+This file serves as the main entry point for your services.
+If you are specifically working with the Falcon web server, this file is typically called `falcon.rb` for historical reasons.

 ### Service Configuration